10up/Engineering-Best-Practices/PHP.md

 ## Escape Output

-For security on the other end of the spectrum, we have escaping.
 To escape is to take the data you may already have and help secure it prior to rendering it for the end user.
 Any non-static data outputted to the browser must be escaped.
 WordPress has a number of core functions we can leverage for escaping.
-Here is a simple example:
+Here are some simple examples:

 ```php
 <div>